cawleyflower/testDocs/content/CumulusLinux37/Cumulus_Linux_User_Guide/System_Configuration/Setting_Date_and_Time.md

 ## Set the Date and Time

-<span id="src-8362545_indexterm-06DDF48761908BD4BE6297AFE20954DC">The
-</span><span id="src-8362545_indexterm-CC9D714D706B1F54AE6BDCAB44C64F84">switch
-</span>contains a battery backed hardware clock that maintains the time
-while the switch is powered off and in between reboots.
+The switch contains a battery backed hardware clock that maintains the time while the switch is powered off and in between reboots.
 When the switch is running, the Cumulus Linux operating system maintains its own software clock.

 During boot up, the time from the hardware clock is copied into the